Odry

 Odry (/cs/; Odrau) is a town in Nový Jičín District in the Moravian-Silesian Region of the Czech Republic.
 It has about 7,300 inhabitants.
+The town is located on the Oder River in the Nízký Jeseník range.

 The historic town centre is well preserved and is protected as an urban monument zone.
+The main landmark of Odry is the Church of Saint Bartholomew.

 Administrative division

 Odry consists of nine municipal parts (in brackets population according to the 2021 census):